The Hayswood Nature Reserve is really two parks in one. All together, park acreage totals 311 acres.

-In keeping with the wishes of the donor, Dr. Samuel Hays, 130 acres of Hayswood, bounded by Big Indian Creek which runs through the center of the park, is a nature conservancy.
-Because the mission of this part of the park to preserve nature, you will notice a few things different from other parks.
+In keeping with the wishes of donor Dr. Samuel Hays, the 130 acres of Hayswood bounded by Big Indian Creek is a nature conservancy.
+Because the mission of this part of the park to preserve nature, you will notice differences from other parks.
 You will find no electric or telephone in the conservancy.
-As part of this, you will not see any lumbering activity, use of ATVs, hunting, trapping, or harvesting of natural grown vegetation.
-However, you will notice several nature trails, wildlife projects, birdhouses, and many other nature preserving practices.
+Also, you will not see any of the following:

 However, you will find several nature trails, wildlife projects, birdhouses, and many other nature friendly practices.

 The recreational portion of Hayswood consists of 181 acres of which half is wooded and half is open for recreation facilities.

 There are several areas in the recreational section that are open for multiple uses like softball, football, volleyball, or baseball.
 These are not permanently marked fields, but are open grassed areas for an informal game.

 It is the current policy of the Parks Board to not allow yard sales or sale of unauthorized goods within the Nature Reserve.

 Hayswood Nature Reserve was donated to the citizens of Harrison County in 1969 by Dr. Samuel P. Hays.
 It contains 311 acres of natural beauty.

 In 1973, a portion of the land was developed by the Parks Department and the remaining area was preserved in it’s natural state which has remained unchanged to this day.
 While all of the park is open to the public, the nature reserve area is kept free of development, maintaining Dr. Hays dream of natural preservation.